 I have been practicing yoga since 1999 and qualified with the British Wheel of Yoga, the governing body of Yoga in the UK, in 2005.
-I have also studied with internationally recognised teachers Shiva Rea, Danny Paradise, Andrew Eppler and Siri Datta.

 Through the practice of Yoga, I overcame the debilitating illness, ME, also known as Chronic Fatigue Syndrome.
 I was amazed at the physical change in my mind and my body and I wanted to inspire others so I decided to train to be a Yoga Instructor.
 Yoga also helped me to make a rapid recovery from a slipped lumbar disc which occurred following a work injury.